rse/pegjs-util/README.md

 ```

 The `options.util` above points to the PEGUtil API and is made available
-automatically by using `PEGUtil.parse` instead of PEG.js's standard
+automatically by using `PEGUtil.parse` instead of Peggy's standard
 parser method `parse`.

 ### Abstract Syntax Tree Node Generation

-Usually the result of PEG.js grammar rule actions should
+Usually the result of Peggy grammar rule actions should
 be the generation of an Abstract Syntax Tree (AST) node.
 For this libraries like e.g. [ASTy](http://github.com/rse/asty) can be used.